rossprogram/rossprogram.github.io/index.md

 sidebar:
   nav: "menu"
 ---
+The COVID-19 pandemic has forced governments to impose extensive travel restrictions and quarantines.
+As one consequence, the Ross/Asia session in China was cancelled.

+If quarantine restrictions are removed by June, then the Ross Program will run with two in-person, six-week sessions: <br>
-Ross at Ohio Dominican:  Sunday June 21   through   Friday July 31, 2020.  <br>
+&nbsp; Ross/Ohio:  Sunday June 21   through   Friday July 31, 2020.  <br>
-Ross at Rose-Hulman: Sunday June 28  through  Friday August 7, 2020.
+&nbsp; Ross/Indiana: Sunday June 28  through  Friday August 7, 2020.

-### CANCELLATION
-We have canceled the 2020 Ross/Asia program planned to be in China.
-Difficulties surrounding the COVID-19 (coronavirus) outbreak have forced us to make this cancellation.

-Instead there will be two six-week sessions of the Ross Mathematics Program.
-One at Ohio Dominican University in Columbus Ohio, and the other at Rose Hulman Institute of Technology in Terre Haute, Indiana.
-The two sessions will be very similar in style and content.
-The major difference is in the dates of operation. <br>
-NOTE.
-Applicants who chose "Ross/Asia" will automatically be considered for one of the Ross sites in the USA.
+If quarantines and travel restrictions continue into June, then we hope to create _Ross-Online,_ providing remote versions of Ross Program courses.
+The Number Theory course will be available to students who have been accepted by the Ross Admissions Committee.
+That course cannot be as deep and intensive as the in-person experience, but online participants will at least get a taste of the Ross style of inquiry-based learning.

+Further details will be emailed to accepted participants.
+We hope that the Admissions Committee will start making acceptance decisions in early April.

 # Introduction